11 Animals That Live in Caves

 Animals That Use Sonar-swiftlet

-Swiftlets can be distinguished from many swift species by their ability to navigate through narrow spaces and shafts caves.
+Swiftlets are distinguishable from many swift species by their ability to navigate through narrow shafts.

 7. Luray Caverns Blind Cave Millipede (Trichopetalum white)